and Information-White River-Arkansas

 streams as it winds west, then north into the edge

-descends southeast out of the foothills and into the eastern Arkansas
+descends southeast out of the foothills and into the

-rivers may never be fully known.
-But, according to
+Mountain rivers may never be fully known.
+But,

-natives who farmed the rich soil where smaller
+followed, including natives who farmed the rich soil

-were situated along the lower river and well into
+native "cities" were situated along the lower river

-active at the time of Spanish explorer
+centers were active at the time of Spanish explorer

-Hernando DeSoto's visit in 1541, and many exceeded the
+Hernando DeSoto's visit in 1541, and many exceeded

 century later, the large native cities had vanished.